EPCCed/Activities/Activities/SuperComputingChallenge/Readme.md

 the basics have been gone over the game is relatively self evident.
 More nodes allows the throughput of jobs to increase, more powerful hardware allows bigger jobs to be run that generate more income.
 A leaderboard allows individuals to add their name to the top scores.
+The walk-through on the festival mode is much better, but full interactive help is provided and an advisor is present to assist.

 ## Discussion points

 * What is the best strategy?
+* What jobs interest you the most?
+* What sort of hardware is most suited?

 <!-- Licensing and copyright stuff below -->
 <br>